 Malacca Travel Guide

-Tourist Attractions Around Malacca
+Malacca Tourist Attractions

 A perfect day out for the entire family, Famosa Water World features soaring water slides, a wave pool, an artificial beach and the longest 'lazy river' in the world.
 For the real deal, head to any one of a number of stretches of pristine beach along the coast or out into some of the most pleasant islands in Southeast Asia.
 Pular Besar Island is among the most popular and indeed very picturesque with a good tourist infrastructure and stunning beaches.